 I never recommend anything I don’t use or wholly support.
 Period.
-Plus, because I’ve reached out personally to some companies to become a partner, they offer a special price (like Blinkist and Bluehost).
+Plus, because I’ve reached out personally to some companies to become a partner, they offer a special price (like Bluehost).
 Which is something they didn’t need to do.
 So take advantage of that!

 FTC Disclosure (borrowed from Tim Ferriss)